 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The India automotive camera market ICE vehicles is projected to grow from USD 65.5 million in 2025 to USD 143.9 million by 2032, at a CAGR of 11.9%.
+The Automotive camera market ICE vehicles is projected to grow from USD 65.5 million in 2025 to USD 143.9 million by 2032, at a CAGR of 11.9%.
 Meanwhile, the market for the EV segment is projected to grow from USD 14.2 million in 2025 to USD 33.7 million by 2032, at a CAGR of 13.2%.
 The automotive camera market in India is primarily driven by increasing OE fitment as safety features move down from premium to mid and entry segments.
 Rear cameras are seeing higher penetration driven by regulatory mandates, platform standardization, and OEM efforts to improve basic safety perception.
 The adoption of 360 cameras is growing with rising sales of SUVs and higher trim variants, where parking assistance, bird-eye view, and driver convenience are key differentiators.
 Dashcams are also gradually entering the market for select models, influenced by insurance, liability, and connected vehicle roadmaps.

 KEY TAKEAWAYS